03 _ Complaints and appeals policy and procedure

 Policy

-In the conduct of its services, Allara ensures that stakeholders have easily accessible processes for making a grievance, complaint and appeal and that the handling of each is done in a way that is: constructive; timely; fair; unbiased and equitable.
-Where a participant chooses to access this policy and procedure, Allara will maintain the participant’s enrolment while the complaints and/or appeals process is underway.
+In the conduct of its services, Allara Learning ensures that stakeholders have easily accessible processes for making a grievance, complaint and appeal and that the handling of each is done in a way that is: constructive; timely; fair; unbiased and equitable.

-The complaints and appeals process will be provided at no cost to the complainant unless where external services and/or legal action is required to resolve the complaint.
+The complaints and appeals process will be provided at no cost to the complainant unless external services and/or legal action is required to resolve the complaint.

 Fair and equitable procedures